Skip to Content

 Stops On The Road To Hana

-While there is plenty of exciting Road to Hana stops, it’s impossible to see them all on one trip and make it back the same day.
+While this Road to Hana guide has plenty of exciting stops, it’s impossible to see them all on one trip and make it back the same day.
 Instead, pick one or two that speak to you, and add more on the return drive if the time allows.

 Ho’okipa Lookout – Mile 9